 The module consists of a two-day blended learning workshop.

 The kick-off session starts with an introduction to the seminar and covers the basics of a teaching portfolio (four units of 45 minutes each).
 During the current semester, you then have sufficient time to take various StudOn courses on specific topics during the self-study phase (eight units of 45 minutes each).
 The aim is to come up with a rough draft of your own teaching portfolio within this period.
-The module finishes with a feedback session with the other participants in which you present your teaching portfolio and have the opportunity to give it a final polish and fill in any gaps there may be (four units of 45 minutes each).
+The module finishes with a feedback session with the other participants in which you present your teaching portfolio and have the opportunity to give it a final polish and fill in any gaps (four units of 45 minutes each).

 This practice-oriented module encourages participants to explore familiar (media-based) teaching concepts in more detail, giving teaching staff a valuable tool kit to help engage their students.
 Combining face-to-face and online sessions and adjusting examination formats accordingly can generate a noticeable change in the teaching/learning process.
 The teacher becomes less of a source of knowledge and more of a mentor, encouraging students to take on more responsibility for their own learning.